expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 ---

-Coming next in the series: “All in!”.
+Check out Part 7 in the series: [All in!](https://expectedtodie.com/expectedtodie-part7).

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.